charleymroberts/vx-website/README.md

 ## Users of this website and their goals

 Fans of the band:
-- To find out where they are next performing and access details of the events
+- To find out where the band are next performing and access details of the events

 Potential event attendees who haven't heard the band before:
 - To hear what the band's music sounds like